maxkueng/shashin/README.md

 **options**

 `delay` (number, default: 0): Delay in seconds before taking the screenshot after the page has loaded.
-`crop` (boolean, default: false): If true the screenshot will be cropped to the viewport size `selector` (string, default: null): A CSS selector to capture only a specific DOM element.
+`crop` (boolean, default: false): If true the screenshot will be cropped to the viewport size.
+`selector` (string, default: null): A CSS selector to capture only a specific DOM element.
 `zoomFactor` (number, default: 1): Zoom factor of the page, zoom factor is zoom percent / 100, so 2 represents 200%.
 `timeout` (number, default: 30): Number of seconds until the request times out.
 `https` (boolean, default: false): If true uses SSL/TLS protocol if not present in the `url`.

 ## Example